MitrB/MitrB.github.io/_posts/2025-10-19-data-drive-abilities.markdown

 }
 ```

-To represent the edges I define "Watchers", I'll get to how they trigger, for now look at the table definition.
+To represent the edges I define "Watchers".
+Think of watchers as conditional connections between nodes.
+A watcher sits on a node and waits for a specific event (like "OnHit" or "OnEnd").
+When that event occurs, the watcher spawns the next node in the graph.
+This is how we create ability chains like when a projectile hits something, triggers its "OnHit" watcher, which spawns an explosion node.

 ```C#
 [Table(Name = "watcher_definition")]